Rayos de Hermosillo

 Rayos de Hermosillo is a Mexican professional basketball club based in Hermosillo, Sonora.
-The Rayos play in the Circuito de Baloncesto de la Costa del Pacífico (CIBACOPA) and play their home games at the Gimnasio del Estado.
+The Rayos play in the Circuito de Baloncesto de la Costa del Pacífico (CIBACOPA) and play their home games at the Arena Sonora.

-They have won three league titles (2012, 2013, 2019).
+They have won four league titles (2012, 2013, 2019, 2024).

 History

+The Rayos de Hermosillo took the spot of the Vaqueros de Agua Prieta for the 2009 CIBACOPA season.
+The last team to play in the city, the Soles de Hermosillo, competed in CIBACOPA from 2003 to 2005.

+The Rayos reached the CIBACOPA Finals in 2011, but were swept by the Mineros de Cananea.

-The Rayos won back-to-back titles after defeating Ostioneros de Guaymas in 2012 and Garra Cañera de Navolato in 2013, both in seven-game series.
+Hermosillo won back-to-back titles after defeating the Ostioneros de Guaymas in 2012 and the Garra Cañera de Navolato in 2013, both in seven-game series.

 In 2019, the Rayos faced the Mantarrayas de La Paz in the league finals.
 After going down 2 games to 3, Hermosillo defeated La Paz 99–59 in game six before taking game seven by a score of 90–77 to win their third league title in eight years.
 Terrence Drisdom and Jeremy Hollowell led the team in scoring with 22 and 19 points, respectively, with Hollowell being named Finals MVP.

+The Rayos won their record-breaking fourth title in 2024 after sweeping the Astros de Jalisco in four games.

 Media

 Rayos home games have been broadcast across the internet since 2010.
 In 2014, they reached a deal with Megacable to broadcast their home games on television, and they have since switched to Telemax.